 Really, I can't recommend it enough.
 It's an excellent example of why I love Juvenile Non-fiction.
 I bought it.

-UPDATE (6/24/2014): Here are some links, in case you would like to buy this book from Barnes and Noble or Amazon.
-I have recently become an affiliate, so if you purchase the book after clicking my links, I will receive a small commission.
+UPDATE (6/24/2014, 1/16/17): Here is an affiliate link, in case you would like to buy this book from Amazon.
+If you purchase the book after clicking through, I will receive a small commission.

 Claudette Colvin: Twice Toward Justice from Amazon.